idptools/dodo/README.md

 > scripts are gone, replaced by `dodo.rebuild()` / `dodo.build_from_sequence()` and a single
 > `dodo` command.
 See [What changed, and migrating from 1.x](#what-changed-and-migrating-from-1x).
 The scientific behaviour also
 > changed in ways worth reading about: build modes are now length-independent, and a
-> multi-model run produces a genuine ensemble rather than one conformation repeated.
+> multi-model run produces a spread of distinct conformers rather than one conformation repeated.

 ## Installation